 The ninth module continues with prokaryotes and viruses, while the tenth module teaches about protists and fungi.
 The next two modules are on plants, and the last four modules cover animals.

-Sets of from one to four "On Your Own" questions appear periodically within each module for students to check their understanding as they go.
-The questions are often thought provoking rather than just requiring the recall of information.
-Answers to these questions are included at the end of each module.
+Sets of one to four "On Your Own" questions appear periodically within each module for students to check their understanding as they go.
+The questions are often thought-provoking rather than just requiring the recall of information.
+Suggested answers to these questions are included at the end of each module.
 Call-outs within the modules labeled “Signs of Life,” “Creation Connection,” and “Think About This” make connections to God as designer, and they also challenge students to think more deeply about topics such as climate change.

-The Exploring Creation with Biology Student Notebook should be a huge time saver for both student and parent, although it is possible for students to work with only the textbook and create their own notebook rather than using the printed student notebook.
+The Exploring Creation with Biology Student Notebook should be a huge time saver for both student and parent.
+If you don't want to use it, students can work with only the textbook and create their own notebook rather than using the printed student notebook.

-The student notebook has brief instructions on how to take notes using the Cornell system, then includes pre-formatted pages for students to use to write their own notes for each module.
-It has the On Your Own questions and the study guide questions from the textbook with space for students to write their answers.
-The last one-third of the student notebook briefly explains how to do lab reports and use microscopes, then reprints the complete instructions for each lab, followed by formatted pages for writing and drawing all that is required for each experiment.
+The student notebook has brief instructions on how to take notes using the Cornell system, then it includes pre-formatted pages for students to use to write their own notes for each module.
+It has the On Your Own questions and the study-guide questions from the textbook with space for students to write their answers.
+The last third of the student notebook briefly explains how to do lab reports and use microscopes, then reprints the complete instructions for each lab (just as they are in the textbook).
+Lab instructions are followed by formatted pages for writing and drawing all that is required for each experiment.
 By using the student notebook, students save a lot of time that would be required for drawing the charts and circles or other ways to format their data presentation.
 In addition, the student notebook keeps all student work other than tests together in one place.
 This makes it easier for parents to check student work.

 Exploring Creation with Biology is a practical choice for many homeschoolers because it was created for homeschooling teens, many of whom need to work independently.
 The content is also thorough and up to date, providing a solid foundation for college-bound students.